curl/everything-curl/libcurl.md

 It is of course good form to check the return code to see that nothing went wrong.

-### CURLcode return code

-### Get handle options
+## Get handle options

-No, there's no general method to extract the information you previously set with `curl_easy_setopt()`!
+No, there's no general method to extract the same information you previously set with `curl_easy_setopt()`!
 If you need to be able to extract the information again that you set earlier, then we encourage you to keep track of that data yourself in your application.

+## CURLcode return code

 ## HTTP Cookies